Dumbest Ways to “Eliminate” Your Debt

 Your family is pretty well off, so what could it hurt to go asking Mommy and Daddy for a small loan of $150,000?
 You definitely need the money to pay for that fourth monster flatscreen you bought with your nearly maxed out Visa, and it probably wouldn’t hurt to pay off some of those debt collectors constantly hounding you through phone calls and pink ‘Final Notice’ letters for every cent you make.
 Just because your parents want you to pay 20 percent interest and start paying the loan back immediately doesn’t mean anything, those are just words.

 - Sell a Kidney

 Who hasn’t considered selling some extraneous organ for a windfall of cash?
 If you’re a male you could consider selling a testicle since you only really need one, but that only pays about $35,000, and women can’t really profit from that method (hopefully).
 However, everyone has at least two kidneys, and they sell for anywhere between $70,000 and $80,000 a piece.
-Of course, it is slightly illegal to sell your kidney in the United States, which is why websites like this exist.
+Of course, it is slightly illegal to sell your kidney in the United States, which is why resources and websites like this exist.
 So what if there’s a risk you might have to undergo dialysis for the rest of your life?

 - Home Equity Loans